Minimal Facts Interviewing

 How we respond after a child’s disclosure profoundly impacts the child and any potential criminal case that may follow.
 It is crucial that we know what questions to ask and when to stop.
 When a child chooses to disclose, it is important that we gather the minimum facts necessary and leave the rest up to Law Enforcement and DHHS with the help of trained Forensic Interviewers.

-Learn from one of our Forensic Interviewers about the importance of their role and yours as a mandatory reporter.
+Learn about the importance of the Child Advocacy Center's Forensic Interviewers and your important role as a mandatory reporter.

 • Understand the importance and purpose of minimal facts interviewing.